Goorakh/RiskOfChaos/README.md

 * Corrupt Random Item: Converts a random item in every player's inventory to the void variant
 * Warbanner: Spawns a warbanner on every character
 * Spawn Doppelganger: Triggers the Artifact of Vengeance event
+* Potrolling: Spawns a bunch of nice pots for you to roll
 </details>

 FAQ: